iYasser95/kubernetes/README.md

 # Kubernetes Cluster Setup Scripts
 - This repository contains master and worker node scripts for both Debian and Red-Hat based distributions.
-- The Script were tested on (CentOS - Fedora - Debian - Ubuntu) in both Virtual and Cloud VM.
+- The Scripts were tested on (CentOS - Fedora - Debian - Ubuntu) in both Virtual and Cloud VM.
+- The Provided Scripts are used to deploy a basic Development Cluster.

 ## Requirements: